 Sennen Cove

-• The Blue Lagoon – give them a call to check they still offer gluten free, but I was sent an old tip that this chippy offers gluten free cod and chips cooked in a separate fryer.
+- The Blue Lagoon – give them a call to check they still offer gluten free, but I was sent a recent tip that this chippy offers gluten free cod and chips cooked in a separate fryer (during the peak tourist seasons).

 St Agnes